SikuliX/SikuliX-Docs/src/main/resources/docs/source/basicinfo.rst

 As Java you might use the OpenJDK versions (though the Oracle versions are recommended).
 A JRE is sufficient, if you do not need a JDK for your own purposes.

 Usually on Linux systems SikuliX does not run out of the box, since it is not possible to bundle all native libraries for all possible Linux flavors.
-It is intended, to have at least a version for the latest Ubuntu systems, that run out of the box.
+It is intended, to have at least a version for the latest Ubuntu systems, that runs out of the box.

 If setup fails due to library problems, have a look at the setup log to get hints on how to proceed.